ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 This looks like the Carpentries' formatting of lessons because it is using their stylesheet (which is openly available for such purposes).
 However the similarity is visual-only: the lesson is not being developed by the Carpentries and has no association with the Carpentries.

+> ## Welcome, all
+> Introduce yourself to your neighbour, office mate or [rubber duck](https://rubberduckdebugging.com/)
+> and discuss the following topics:
+>
+> - What research area you are involved in
+> - Why you have come on this course and what you hope to learn
+> - One thing about you that may surprise people
+>
+> Write a few sentences on these in the course Etherpad.
+{: .challenge }

 ## The fundamental problem: software has dependencies that are difficult to manage

 Consider Python: a widely used tool for analysis.
 Many Python users install the tool using something such as [Anaconda](https://anaconda.org/) and give little thought to the underlying software dependencies allowing them to use [Matplotlib](https://matplotlib.org/) or [Pandas](https://pandas.pydata.org/) on their computer.
 Indeed, in an ideal world none of us would need to think about fixing software dependencies, but we are far from that world.
 For example: